 With the onsite programme paused, many of our events are now being offered in virtual formats.

 Registration is open as usual for many events, with back-up plans in place to move further courses and conferences online as necessary.
 Registration fees for any events affected by the COVID-19 disruption are fully refundable.

 More information for participants of events at EMBL Heidelberg can be found here.

 Genomic and proteomic approaches have enabled breakthrough advances in the understanding of chromatin biology.
 This course attempts to integrate these omics approaches to understand the principle of chromatin operation and its biological relevance.
-Using a murine embryonic stem cells as a tractable model system, this course aims to analyze the composition and variation of chromatin components, and the “epigenetic landscape” at key time points following the induction of cellular differentiation.
+Using a murine embryonic stem cells as a tractable model system, this course aims to analyse the composition and variation of chromatin components using antibody and small molecule tools, and the “epigenetic landscape” at key time points following the induction of cellular differentiation.

 This course is aimed at PhD students and post-doctoral researchers who seek to assess chromatin reorganization and/or are working in the field of neuronal development.